 - verbally – we will acknowledge your complaint in the same manner;

 - in writing – by email or via social media, we will acknowledge your complaint, in writing, within one business day where possible or as soon as practicable thereafter.

 When acknowledging your complaint, we will also have regard to any preferences you have communicated to us in relation to the way in which you wish for us to communicate with you.

-We will provide you with our written reasons for the outcome of your complaint ("IDR Response") within 30 days of receiving the complaint where:
+We will provide you with our written reasons for the outcome of your complaint ("IDR Response") no later than 30 days after receiving your complaint where:

 - your complaint is not resolved within 5 business days of us receiving your complaint; or

 Our IDR Response will also inform you of your right to escalate your complaint to the Australian Financial Complaints Authority ("AFCA").
 AFCA offers free and independent dispute resolution for financial complaints to individuals and small businesses.

 If we reject your complaint (whether in full or in part), our IDR Response will:

 - identify and address the issues you raised in your complaint;